What is a temporalis muscle transfer?

 Swelling of the face and eyelids can occur, but typically resolves over the first week.
 Bruising is not always present, but it will also improve during the same time period.
 Activity is restricted during the first 4 to 6 weeks to light walking and stationary activities.
 Heavy lifting, contact sports, and aerobic exercises are to be avoided during this time.
 Most adult patients elect to take 7-14 days off from work.
 During this time, make up can be used to mask any bruising.

 In select individuals, the surgery is now an outpatient procedure and no longer requires hospitalization.
 Some patients elect to stay in an aftercare facility overnight for comfort or if there is no assistance at home.

 Physical therapy is started at 3 weeks postop to encourage mobility of the temporalis muscle.
 This includes a visit to a facial paralysis therapist to initiate exercises, biofeedback, and massage techniques.
 Scar management is initiated to ensure excellent scar healing.
-Therapy may need to be continued for several months in order to improve mobility of the muscle and for developing spontaneity of the smile.
+Therapy may need to be continued for several months in order to improve mobility of the muscle and for

 What are the risks and complications of a temporalis tendon transfer?

 Complications are relatively rare when performed by a qualified and experienced facial paralysis surgeon, skilled in temporalis transfers.
 Standard risks associated with all surgeries apply.
 These can include bleeding (hematoma), infection, or adverse reactions to anesthesia.
 In adults, uncontrolled diabetes and smoking may affect healing and overall results.
 As a dynamic procedure, there is always a risk of minor asymmetry and excessive scarring underneath the skin, causing decreased movement of the lips.
 There is a small rate of revision required to loosen the scars to increase movement of the muscle.
 If this is required, it can be performed as an outpatient surgery that lasts 1-2 hours.